The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.

 - Elastic support stockings: up to $50 per person each benefit year.

-- Eye Exams: 100% of the cost of an eye exam rendered by a licensed optometrist or an ophthalmologist registered under Medicare limited to a maximum of $70 once every 24 consecutive months.
+- Eye Exams: 100% of the cost of one eye exam rendered by a licensed optometrist or an ophthalmologist registered under Medicare limited to a maximum of $70 once every 24 consecutive months.
 Please refer to the Submitting Claims section on this website for specific requirements for claims payment.

 - Glucometers: up to $200 per person every 36 consecutive months when prescribed in writing by a medical doctor.